richmahn/en_tn/gen/front/intro.md

 #### What is Genesis about? ####

-Genesis is about the the early years of creation.
+Genesis is about the early years of creation.
 It tells about God creating heaven, earth, and the first humans.
 It also tells about the first time humans sinned.
 This caused humans to be separated from God and to eventually die.
 Genesis 1-11 briefly tells about other important events that occurred over thousands of years.
 (See: [[rc://en/tw/dict/bible/kt/sin]] and [[rc://en/tw/dict/bible/other/death]])

 Genesis is also about the beginning of God's people.
 Genesis 12-50 tells about how God remained faithful to Abraham and his descendants.
-Abrahams descendants became known as the Hebrews and later as the Israelites.
+Abraham's descendants became known as the Hebrews and later as the Israelites.
 These people would worship Yahweh and be his people.

 Genesis ends with Abraham's descendants living in Egypt with the hope of returning one day to the Promised Land.
 (See: [[rc://en/tw/dict/bible/kt/promisedland]])